TipperScout/Planet-Gen-3D-Devlog/README.md

 ~~~
 ~~~
 2.6.0 - 1/21/26
-  -- Added moister!
+  -- Added moisture!
-  -- Reworked the biome system to allow for more customizabilty, and allow for moister.
+  -- Reworked the biome system to allow for more customizabilty, and allow for moisture.
-  -- Temporarily removed prevailing winds due to adding moister.
+  -- Temporarily removed prevailing winds due to adding moisture.
 I will add them back soon.
 ~~~
 ~~~
 2.6.1 - 1/21/26
   -- Made biomes edit plant saturation/brightness.
-  -- Reworked the moister reading for biomes to allow for dryer biomes.
+  -- Reworked the moisture reading for biomes to allow for dryer biomes.
 ~~~